-View and organize the Microsoft Defender Advanced Threat Protection Incidents queue
+View and organize the Microsoft Defender for Endpoint Incidents queue

-The Incidents queue shows a collection of incidents that were flagged from machines in your network.
+The Incidents queue shows a collection of incidents that were flagged from devices in your network.
 It helps you sort through incidents to prioritize and create an informed cybersecurity response decision.

 By default, the queue displays incidents seen in the last 30 days, with the most recent incident showing at the top of the list, helping you see the most recent incidents first.